dev-abir/aiPlays-python/README.md

 It uses the concept of Evolutionary artificial neural networks (EANNs), or Evolving Neural Networks.
 I did this project mainly to get some idea of neural networks, machine learning in a somewhat interesting way.
 I used [this](https://towardsdatascience.com/evolving-neural-networks-b24517bb3701) article a lot, and also studied some free content whatever I could get on the internet :)

 Wrote this a couple of months back, around May and uploading this on November.
-There are places, where this codebase can be improved....
+There are places, where this codebase and the simulation can be improved....
 Suggestions, bug-reports, bug-fixes are always welcome :)

 ## How to play